Getting Started Guide

 There are several pathways available for researchers and educators to apply to use Blue Waters for their work.
 Visit the Allocations page.

-You may connect to Blue Waters via the external login hosts at bw.ncsa.illinois.edu using ssh with your RSA PIN+token.
-This two factor authenication scheme is an effective one time password method (OTP).
-The bw.ncsa.illinois.edu address is a DNS roundrobin alias for h2ologin[1-3].
+You may connect to Blue Waters via the external login hosts at bw.ncsa.illinois.edu using ssh with your NCSA DUO passcode or push response from your smartphone.
+This multi-factor authenication scheme provides significant security benefits.
+The bw.ncsa.illinois.edu address is a DNS roundrobin alias for h2ologin[1-4].
 If you find that connecting to bw.ncsa.illinois.edu is not successful please try specifying a particular login host.

 Most users of systems like Blue Waters have experience with other large high-performance computer systems.
 The instructions on this portal generally assume that the reader knows how to use a Unix-style command line, edit files, run (and modify) Makefiles to build code, write scripts, and submit jobs to a batch queue system.
 There are some things that work slightly differently on the Cray XE system than other systems; the portal documentation covers those in detail, but we assume that you know the basics already.